golang/proposal/design/go2draft-type-parameters.md

 As seen above, the type parameter may be used as a type when describing the types of the ordinary non-type parameters.
 It may also be used as a type within the body of the function.

+Unlike regular parameter lists, in type parameter lists names are required for the type parameters.
+This avoids a syntactic ambiguity, and, as it happens, there is no reason to ever omit the type parameter names.

 Since `Print` has a type parameter, any call of `Print` must provide a type argument.